 Corridor Plan Adopted

-Questions regarding the Corridor Plan can be directed to Principal Planner, Randall Whitman at email@example.com or 417-864-2027.
+Questions regarding the Corridor Planning can be directed to Principal Planner, Randall Whitman at email@example.com or 417-864-2027.

 More than just a street project